Six new Covid-19 cases in Singapore, all imported

 Hello, your email is unverified.
 Please confirm for access to all your SPH accounts.
 RESEND VERIFICATION EMAIL

-[SINGAPORE] There were six new coronavirus cases confirmed as of Wednesday noon, taking Singapore's total to 58,291.
+[SINGAPORE] There were six new coronavirus cases confirmed as of Thursday noon, all of which were imported.

 BT is now on Telegram!